openid/eKYC-IDA/openid-connect-4-identity-assurance.md

    * introduced `document` evidence type, which is more universal than `id_document`
    * deprecated `id_document`
-   * added lookahead capabilities for aggregated claims
+   * added lookahead capabilities for disctributed claims
    * added support to attach document artifacts
    * changed evidence type `qes` to `electronic_signature`
    * Added claim `also_known_as`